seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I did not think, sir, to have met you here.

 **MARK ANTONY**
-The beds i’ the east are soft; and thanks to you,
+The beds i' the east are soft; and thanks to you,
-That call’d me timelier than my purpose hither;
+That call'd me timelier than my purpose hither;
-For I have gain’d by ’t.
+For I have gain'd by 't.

 **OCTAVIUS CAESAR**
 Since I saw you last,